ethereum/go-ethereum/content/docs/getting_started/Installing-Geth.md

 ### Windows

 The Chocolatey package manager provides an easy way to install the required build tools.
-Chocolatey can be installed by following these [instructions][chocolatey].
+Chocolatey can be installed by following these [instructions](https://chocolatey.org).
 Then, to install the build tool the following commands can be run in an Administrator command prompt:

 ```